MuhammadRidha7/Shia-vs-Sunni/README.md

 **Imam Malik:** \
 The Sunnah is to pray without holding your hands. \
-`Tuhfat ul Fuqaha, vol 1, page 126`
+`Tuhfat ul-Fuqaha, vol 1, page 126`

 # Sunni beliefs have been corrupted